adjtomo/seisflows/docs/getting_started_chinook.rst

     sbatch run_xgenerate_databases.sh  # generates model files

 By the end we want to have a number of binary (.bin) files that contain our model.
-These should be located in the local path.
+These should be located in the local path:

 .. code:: bash